Updated: Oct 30

 My step-father then introduced me to his golf coach.
 I took a couple lessons and she identified some issues with my swing.
 Advice from an expert made an immediate difference.
 My game improved for a little while.
 The problem was that I thought of my golf coach much like my car mechanic who I only visit when I have a problem and want help fixing it quickly.
 That’s when I learned that if I was going to be serious about getting better at golf, I would need regular and systematic coaching.

-Tom Brady, arguably the greatest quarterback in NFL history, has made a career-long commitment to improving his fundamentals.
+Tom Brady, arguably the greatest quarterback in NFL history, made a career-long commitment to improving his fundamentals.
 Tom Martinez was Brady’s personal throwing coach from 1992 until 2012.
 They worked together during the off-season and before the playoffs.
 In the lead up to winning his sixth Super Bowl, when most players were enjoying some downtime, Brady was working on his throwing technique.
 Tom House, Brady’s personal throwing coach since 2012, once said, Brady is looking for a 1% gain.

 Even business leaders recognize coaching enhances high performers.
 For example, the former Chairman of GE, Jack Welch, received coaching from Ram Charan for many years.
 Welch knew that when things are going well leaders are prone to blind spots.